singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 **Step  2: Make Reasonable Assumptions**

 These are the sorts of things you'd want to discuss with your interviewer.
-Because we don't have an inter­ viewer in front of us, we'll have to make some assumptions.
+Because we don't have an inter­viewer in front of us, we'll have to make some assumptions.

 - We will assume that the stats do not need to be 100% up-to-date.
 Data can be up to an hour old for the most popular items (for example,  top 100 in each category), and up to one day old for the less popular items.
 That is, few people would care if the #2,809,132th best-selling item should have actually been listed as #2,789,158th instead.
 - Precision is important for the most popular items, but a small degree of error is okay for the less popular items.